Pallaviiiiiii/Manual-Testing-Test-case/README.md

 4. This experience enhanced my understanding of the SDLC and strengthened my skills in manual testing and defect reporting.

+5. Here we use Zephyr to execute test case as well we use excel to create more test case.

 ![payment](https://github.com/user-attachments/assets/c438eff2-222c-4d8b-aafd-6cabbb0af1b7)